McAdam Canadian Pacific Railway Station

 Heritage Value

+The McAdam Canadian Pacific Railway Station is notable for its history and its elaborate Chateau architecture.
 During the early 20th century, numerous stations were erected across Canada to capitalize on the success of the Canadian Pacific Railway.
 The McAdam Station is now one of the few still standing and provides a great deal of insight into this era of Canadian history.

 The building's design was developed by famed architect Edward Maxwell in 1899 and was constructed over the course of the following two years by contractor Joseph McVay.
 The building cost $30,000, but it quickly paid off as McAdam became one of the busiest New Brunswick stations.
 In particular, trains that were travelling between Montreal and the Maritimes and from St. Stephen to Edmundston often frequented the station.
 During the railway's heyday, upwards of 16 trains would stop at the station daily.